 Currency crisis in Indonesia 1998-1999

 The Asian financial crisis started in Thailand in May 1997.
-The government in that country found it more difficult to peg the Thai baht at THB25 per US dollar.
+The government found it more difficult to peg the Thai baht at THB25 per US dollar.
 On July 2, 1997, Thailand allowed the baht to float freely and was unpegged.

 Indonesia, which has large foreign reserves and is seen as having a strong economy, responded on July 11, 1997, by widening the target exchange rate limit from 8% to 12%.
-Indonesia has taken similar action in the years leading up to the crisis, in December 1995 from 2% to 3%, in response to the Mexican financial crisis, and in June and September 1996, from 3 to 5% and then 5% to 8%.
+Indonesia took similar action in the years leading up to the crisis, in December 1995, from 2% to 3%, in response to the Mexican financial crisis, and in June and September 1996, from 3 to 5% and then 5% to 8%.

 However, this widening strategy failed.
 Before the crisis hit Indonesia, the rupiah exchange rate against the US dollar was still relatively stable at IDR2,380 per US dollar in June 2017.
 Suddenly, in January 1998, the rupiah weakened considerably, reaching a level of IDR11,000 per US dollar.
 Then in July 1998, the rupiah continued to depreciate to IDR14,150 per US dollar.